 “There are certain elements of the game that echo film noir.
 It’s about a hero who is adrift, helpless, and at the mercy of a complex situation not entirely of his own making”, says Henry in the video.

 Also, like Life is Strange this will likely present you with plenty of gut-wrenching decisions to make, while character relationships will also be a key aspect of the game, something Dontnod’s lead writer Matthew Ritter elaborates on.

 “To me a noir story is a story about people, it’s about characters interacting with each other in a very intimate and emotional way, and how that can get very dark sometimes”, Ritter says.

 As seen in earlier previews, Twin Mirror will also emphasize investigative work in its gameplay, something that makes sense taking into account that the game’s main character is an investigative reporter.

 This will also likely feature the dream sequences and surreal elements many players enjoyed in the earlier Life is Strange.
-Actually, main character Samuel Higgs is seen glancing at the horizon in some sort of fantasy location (floating rocks can be seen in the distance), meaning this will also include fantasy elements, likely making the story even more interesting to follow through.
+Actually, main character Samuel Higgs is seen glancing at the horizon in some sort of fantasy location (floating rocks can be seen in the distance) in the announcement trailer above, meaning this will also include fantasy elements, likely making the story even more interesting to follow through.

 It remains to be seen whether Dontnod can find the necessary inspiration and release another great game, something we’ll find out when Twin Mirror hits shelves in 2019.